Last updated on October 29th, 2025 at 11:49 am

 A detox from social media serves as a reminder that we have lives beyond social media.

-Here is a simple guide to helping you take a break from social media so you can find time to enjoy and appreciate the goodness of God in your life.
+Here is a simple guide I’ve curated to help you take a break from social media so you can find time to enjoy and appreciate the goodness of God in your life.

 1. Set a time limit away from social media

-So, for example, you could decide on that 30-day social media challenge by dedicating 10 minutes a day to not being active on social media.
+For example, try to detox with a 30-day social media challenge by dedicating 10 minutes a day to not being active on social media.

-Bear in mind that like any new habit, it will be hard in the beginning.
-So be prepared to deal with a lot of FOMO.
+Bear in mind that, like any new habit, it will be hard in the beginning.
+So be set to deal with a lot of FOMO.

 However, remember that you are doing this for your mental health, self-esteem, and peace of mind.